 Liefering does not work in summer because it turns into a giant event zone.
 It works because several local layers can be combined:

-That is especially helpful for teens who want their holidays to be more than staying at home without turning every day into huge logistics.
+That is especially helpful for teens who want to switch between chilling, meeting, trying something and getting home without turning every afternoon into a logistics project.

 JUKI is the strongest holiday anchor on Laufenstrasse

-As of 28.03.2026, the official programme page of Jugend- und Kinderhaus Liefering shows a holiday week from 21.07.2026 to 25.07.2026.
-More important than that single date is the structure behind it.
-JUKI itself at Laufenstrasse 43 describes open youth work with a kitchen, sports area, bouldering room, games, support and different age zones.
+As of 26 May 2026, the official programme page of Jugend- und Kinderhaus Liefering shows a holiday week from 21 July to 25 July 2026, a workshop (a short hands-on course) series on rights, violence prevention and online life, and Move for Fun across several July and August weeks.
+For Move for Fun, the page names Jugend- und Kinderhaus Liefering as the bad-weather place.
+More important than single dates is the structure behind them.
+JUKI itself describes open youth work with a kitchen, sports area, bouldering room, games, support and different age zones.

-For summer holidays that means something concrete: Liefering has a real youth place, not just an adult place that has been lazily rebranded as “also okay for teens”.
+For summer holidays that means something concrete: Liefering has a real youth place designed for young people.

 Forellenweg keeps the plan smaller, more local and often calmer

-The Forellenweg youth club run by Verein Spektrum presents a non-commercial meeting point at Eugen-Mueller-Strasse 85 with a kitchen, free internet, games and clear opening hours: Wed 15:00 - 18:00, Thu 15:00 - 19:00, Fri 15:00 - 20:00.
+The Forellenweg youth club run by Verein Spektrum sits at Eugen-Mueller-Strasse 85 inside the Forellenweg settlement.
+The official page presents a non-commercial meeting point with a kitchen, free internet, games and clear opening hours: Wed 15:00 - 18:00, Thu 15:00 - 19:00, Fri 15:00 - 20:00.
 That is extremely useful in summer because not everything has to run through Laufenstrasse.

 On days when nobody wants a big move, this can be the stronger option: stay in the district and use a framework that is actually designed for young people.